greenboxal/doggohub/doc/web_hooks/web_hooks.md

 ## Example webhook receiver

-If you want to see GitLab's webhooks in action for testing purposes you can use a simple echo script running in a console session.
+If you want to see DoggoHub's webhooks in action for testing purposes you can use a simple echo script running in a console session.
 For the following script to work you need to have Ruby installed.